ozimmortal/commits/README.md

  -- Decentralize  Thu Jan  9 04:00:21 2025

  -- Perhaps I should have been more like water today  Thu Jan  9 05:00:25 2025

+ -- There are people sleeping in parking lots  Thu Jan  9 06:00:25 2025